hack3r-0m/frm-ethereum-contracts/README.md

 We use a basic `burnable` ERC20 contract for Ferrum Network tokens.
 The contract implementations is directly based on the (https://github.com/OpenZeppelin/openzeppelin-contracts)[OpenZepplin] implementation of ERC-20.

-## Festaking
+## Cestaking

-Festaking is a flexible staking contract for ERC20 tokens.
+Cestaking is a flexible staking contract for ERC20 tokens.

 It supports the following configuration: